-During fiscal year 2017, AZZ's audit committee was comprised of the following directors: Messrs.
-Feehan (chairman), Berce, Eisman, Pirnat and Purvis.
+The Company's audit committee is composed entirely of non-management directors.
 The board of directors has determined that all members of the audit committee are independent as that term is defined in the NYSE's listing standards and Section 10A(m)(3) of the Exchange Act, and that each member qualifies as an audit committee financial expert as defined in the SEC rules adopted under the Sarbanes-Oxley Act of 2002.

 The audit committee has sole authority for the appointment and replacement of the independent auditor and is directly responsible for the compensation and oversight of the work of the independent auditor.
 The independent auditor reports directly to the audit committee.
 The audit committee reviews with the auditors the plan and scope of the annual audit.
-It reviews with management and the independent auditor the annual audited financial statements and recommends to the board of directors whether they should be included in AZZ's annual report.
+It reviews with management and the independent auditor the annual audited financial statements and recommends to the board of directors whether they should be included in AZZ's Annual Report.
 It similarly reviews quarterly financial reports and all earnings press releases.
 The audit committee also has general oversight of AZZ's accounting, financial reporting and internal audit function.
-Management is responsible for the preparation, presentation and integrity of AZZ's financial statements, accounting and financial reporting principles, internal controls and procedures designed to ensure compliance with accounting standards, applicable laws and regulations.
+Management is responsible for the preparation, presentation and integrity of AZZ's financial statements, accounting standards, applicable laws and regulations.
 BDO, an independent registered public accounting firm and our independent auditor, is responsible for performing an independent audit of the consolidated financial statements in accordance with the standards of the Public Company Accounting Oversight Board (United States) (the "PCAOB").